Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

 # Manage the variants

-A product variant is product with a special characteristic dependent on its master product.
-The defining attributes for the product variants are preset in their [variant set](/PIM/Integration/07_ManageVariantSets.md).
+A variant is product with a special characteristic dependent on its master product.
+The defining attributes for the variants are preset in their [variant set](/PIM/Integration/07_ManageVariantSets.md).
 You can create a variant directly when you create a master product, or you can add variants subsequently for an existing master product.
 Further, you can create a single variant or multiple variants to a master product.

-## Create product variants
+## Create variants

-You can create a single or multiple product variants to a product directly when you create the master product.
-To add variants to an existing product, see [Add product variants](#add-product-variants).
+You can create a single or multiple variants to a product directly when you create the master product.
+To add variants to an existing product, see [Add variants](#add-variants).

 ### Prerequisites